nick1one/cloudnine-testapp/README.md

 ### `npm run serve`

-Application is available by address [http://localhost:5000](http://localhost:5000)
+Application will be available by address [http://localhost:5000](http://localhost:5000)